yoctoalex/f5-isc-lab/README.rst

 .. figure:: _figures/tls.png

 `d)` Lastly, under "View Events" - check out all of the "Service-specific" events that are helpful to keep track of what's happening with our service.

 .. figure:: _figures/tracking_history.png

+The details provide the following information (more details can be found in `this AWS CloudFront article <https://aws.amazon.com/about-aws/whats-new/2014/10/09/amazon-cloudfront-publishes-six-operational-metrics-to-amazon-cloudwatch/>_`):
+- *REQUESTS(SUM)*: The total number of viewer requests received by CloudFront, for all HTTP methods and for both HTTP and HTTPS requests.
+- *DATA TRANSFER*:
+  (a) Bytes Downloaded - The total number of bytes downloaded by viewers for GET, HEAD, and OPTIONS requests.
+  (b) Bytes Uploaded - The total number of bytes that viewers uploaded to your origin with CloudFront, using POST and PUT requests.
+- *TOTAL ERROR RATE*: The percentage of all viewer requests for which the response’s HTTP status code is 4xx or 5xx.

 Alright, at this point have a quick break, get a coffee, stretch, or send your F5 colleague a quick message on how awesome this Lab has been so far (we just want to gave our new region sufficient chance to deploy).
 That said, let's move on the next and final segment of our journey.

 6. Cache Purge & Latency Tests of the 2nd Region with CloudFront
 ************************************************************************

-OK, by now that second EAP region should be deployed and configured, and you should see the **Active** state indicator.
+If by now that second EAP region should be deployed and configured, and you should see the **Active** state indicator.
 If not, refresh just to be sure -- and note that in some regions things may just take a bit longer.
 For example, in our Lab tests us-west-2 (Oregon) took on average 20-25 mins to deploy the second region; by comparison eu-west-3 (Paris) was much faster.

 .. figure:: _figures/add_region_active.png